fehernandez12/staq/parser/README.md

 Identifiers are also expressions.

-It's worth noting that functions in StaQ are first-class citizens, which means that function literals are also expressions.
+It's worth noting that functions in StaQ are **first-class citizens**, which means that function literals are also expressions.
 We can use a let statement to bind a function to a name.
 The function literal is the value that is bound to the name.

 ```
 let add = fn(a, b) {